allevo/gathering/README.md

 ## How it works
 If you are looking for a way to create new backend, this is the correct section.

-Before starting to write, you should be sure which is your interface for the UPD package name.
+Before starting to write, you should be sure which is your interface for the UDP package name.
 For instance, you are monitoring some api performace.
-So your code is sending some UPD packages to this daemon.
+So your code is sending some UDP packages to this daemon.
 The key you are using to identify the current called url should be like the following:
 ```
 POST!/this/is/my/url!userid
 ```